They won’t all be your type.

 Entry to the permanent exhibition is free, offering up nearly 1,000 items of 20th and 21st century design, hoping to highlight the role of the designer, the maker, and the user.
 Temporary collections however are usually ticketed, exploring everything from fashion, architecture, and furniture design, to graphic design; product design; transport; and digital design.

-Currently, you’ll find the Beazley Designs of the Year winners taking centre stage, showcasing award-winning, innovative designs across the worlds of fashion, architecture, product design and more.
-And coming up is Electronic: From Kraftwerk to The Chemical Brothers, a sprawling immersive exhibition dedicated to electronic music and the surrounding culture, featuring light shows, VR music studios and over 400 objects.
+Currently, they’re hosting Electronic: From Kraftwerk to The Chemical Brothers, a sprawling immersive exhibition dedicated to electronic music and the surrounding culture, featuring light shows, VR music studios and over 400 objects.

 As well as exhibitions, London Design Museum also programme a number of pretty cool talks with a range of working designers, as well as classes on making everything from tiles to candles and textiles.
 And on Friday nights they have Friday Night Sketch, where a professional designer or illustrator sets a sketching task based on something currently in one of the exhibitions, then attendees are welcome to explore the museum and sketch anything they find inspiring, before sharing their work at the end.